 - Mother’s experience of having their baby removed at birth: a digital story

 We have a long and successful history of providing midwifery education programmes.
 The midwifery teaching team is a cohesive group of highly motivated teachers who are passionate about midwifery.
-The team has a range of clinical experience and expertise ranging from normal childbirth to those women with complex social, obstetric and medical needs; breast feeding, care of the newborn in challenging situations, student caseload holding, independent and NHS practice as well as statutory supervision of midwives.
+The team has a range of clinical experience and expertise ranging from normal childbirth to those women with complex social, obstetric and medical needs; breast feeding, care of the newborn in challenging situations, student caseload holding as well as independent and NHS practice.

 We believe that women are at the centre of their midwifery care, and as such this approach underpins our core philosophy.
 The key tenets of our undergraduate midwifery programme are underpinned by the ‘6Cs’ relating to care, compassions, competence, communication, courage and competence.
 As a team we aim to provide challenging and stimulating learning that creates the passion for lifelong learning.
 Students are encouraged to publish their work, an example of which can be found here.